phowell212/The-Cistern-Build/README.md

 # The-Cistern-Build
-A windows build of My game: The Cistern.
+A windows build of my game: The Cistern.
 I don't promise that it is up to date.

 To use the game, click the green code button then "downlad as zip".
 After that, extract the files and run "The Cistern.exe"